RUDI11/pelican-svbhack/README.md

 # SVBHACK

 pelican-svbhack is a responsive theme for [Pelican](http://getpelican.com), it is a hack of a svbtle-like theme.

-With slightly altered layout compared to the original one.
+This fork slightly alters the original layout.

 ## FEATURES